Little Boston, Washington: History

-On June 16, 1938, the S'Klallam tribe receives a 1234 acre reservation on Port Gamble Bay, which is their historic home.
+On June 16, 1938, the S'Klallam tribe received a 1234 acre reservation on Port Gamble Bay, which is their historic home.

 At the time that the United States organized Oregon Territory in 1848, the S'Klallams lived in villages on the west side of Port Gamble Bay.
 In the summer of 1853, Josiah Keller arrived by ship to build a sawmill for the Puget Mill Co.
 He asked the Native Americans to move across the bay to make room for the mill and he offered free lumber for their homes, free firewood, and Christmas gifts.
 The S'Klallams agreed.
 Keller's mill prospered and many S'Klallams worked there.
 Eventually, the Puget Mill Co. and other lumber companies acquired title to all the land around Port Gamble Bay.

 The S'Klallams ceded their rights to the land in the treaty of Point No Point on January 26, 1855.
 Under that agreement, the tribe was supposed to move to a reservation along with the Skokomish.
 Few S'Klallams were interested in moving.
 They continued to make their living from the water and the land and they got jobs at the mill.

 Little Boston (named by a Yankee sea captain) consisted of frame homes built on the sand spit.
 Water was carried in a wood trough and residents used diversion boards to direct their share from the flume.
 The homes stood on stilts because of tides and sanitary facilities consisted of privies over the mudflats connected with wooden walkways.

 Some individual S'Klallams bought their own land along the bay either for cash or under the Indian Homestead Act.
 Once the land had been logged, it was of little interest to the logging companies.
 Much of these titles were lost in the Great Depression when the owners could not pay county taxes.

 Under the Indian Reorganization Act of 1934, the U.S. Government purchased land for reservations.
 The Department of the Interior bought up land from Puget Mill Co. and established the S'Klallam (spelled Clallam) Reservation in 1938.
 Health officials burned the community of Little Boston because it represented a health hazard, and new homes were built on the reservation.